alexcom/alexcom.github.io/_posts/2016-12-22-stepping-on-antlr-rakes.md

 Include it explicitely in the end of the root rule.

-### The layout of alternatives inside rule has sense
+### The layout of alternatives inside rule makes sense
 It defines precedence order.
 For example for simple arithmetic expression language you would place  * over + in the rule.
 This makes development of languages where precedence is important easy as a piece of pie.

 ### Freaking keywords